jnwatson/py-lmdb/docs/index.rst

         easy_install lmdb

-*Note:* the cffi library depends on ``libffi``, so you may need to install the developmnt package for it.
+*Note:* the cffi library depends on ``libffi``, so you may need to install the development package for it.
 On Debian/Ubuntu:

     ::